-We’re real picky about this.
+This Cozumel accommodation standard is very import …we’re real picky about this.
 Cigarette ash on the corner of the kitchen counter?
 No recommendation.
 Odd smell, dingy sheets, smudged windows and moldy grout send us running not walking to the nearest exit.

 This is where you’ll see the differences in price more than on anything else.
 Our bottom of the line, budget recommendations are older structures.
 Think of a tiled bathroom that hasn’t been redone since it was put in in 1962 and electric outlets that weren’t even up to code then.

 But you get what you pay for and if you don’t mind ‘old but clean’ and with a lot of character this type of place may be just right for you.
 We’ve checked to make sure everything functions as it should even in the bottom-of-the-line places.
 And the accommodations we list at or near the top of the price ranges are all in absolutely immaculate condition.

 Must be friendly and helpful from the minute we walk in the door asking to see a room and able to speak enough English to communicate with guests who have no Spanish.
 Ideally, they will go out of their way to help you with any questions and problems you have during your stay.
 Villa Rentals should either offer a service that meets you at the airport or ferry or provides you with detailed, step-by-step directions on how to reach the home on your own.
 (Something that is not difficult to do as the island is small and people are extremely friendly and helpful.)